Ezequiel Duran Player Props: Rangers vs. Angels

 Ezequiel Duran At The Plate

-- In 12.5% of his games this year, he has hit a long ball, and 3.8% of his trips to the dish.
+- In 12.0% of his games this season, he has hit a long ball, and 3.6% of his trips to the dish.

-- In 33.3% of his games this season, Duran has driven in at least one run.
-In five of those games (20.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Duran has driven home a run in eight games this season (32.0%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.